singlestore-labs/singlestore-debezium-connector/README.md

 ### Change event keys

-The change event key payload for rowstore tables that have a primary key consists of primary key fields.
+The change event key payload for tables that have a primary key consists of primary key fields.
-The change event key payload for all other tables consists of a single field named `internalid`.
+The change event key payload for all other tables consists of a single field named `InternalId`.
 It represents a unique ID assigned to each row in the database.

 ```